lacerbi/lacerbi.github.io/_posts/2024-12-4-vi-is-inference-is-optimization.md

 In the widget above, the ELBO is calculated via numerical integration on a grid centered around each Gaussian component, and the gradient used for optimization is calculated via [finite differences](https://en.wikipedia.org/wiki/Finite_difference).
 That's it, nothing fancy.

 Incidentally, I spent way too much time coding up this widget, even with the help of Claude.
 Still, I am pretty happy with the result given that I knew zero JavaScript when I started; and I would not have done it if I had to learn JavaScript just for this.
 I will probably write a blog post about the process at some point.

+> **I will be hiring postdocs in early 2025 to work on extending Variational Bayesian Monte Carlo<d-cite key="acerbi2018variational,acerbi2020variational"></d-cite> and related topics.
+If interested, please get in touch -- we can also meet at NeurIPS in Vancouver!**